 - Using for tough food: A ceramic knife is not good for cutting tough foods.
 You should never use it for cutting foods with thick rinds such as pumpkin, winter squash, pineapples, and melons.
 Don’t use a ceramic knife for slicing block cheese because this task may involve heavy force and cause blade flexing.

 Knives with ceramic blades are not supposed to be used for cutting anything besides food.
 Don’t use them to open plastic packaging or to pry the lids off cans and containers.

 Appropriate Cutting Board for Ceramic Knives

-To retain sharpness and avoid damage, always use a soft cutting board such as silicone, softwood, or bamboo.
+To retain sharpness and avoid damage, always use a soft cutting board such as silicone or softwood.
 Avoid cutting on glass, granite, and marble cutting boards, as well as other hard surfaces like plates or tiles.
 Never scrape diced food from the cutting board with the blade of your knife.

 How to Clean Ceramic Knives